Squirrel Games: Fashion

 The conical-bra Jean-Paul Gaultier piece (pictured) resembling Katy Perry's oversized champagne gown.

-Perry entered the workroom in an all-black punk fashion ensemble that resembles to fetish fashion.
-Her outfit features sunglasses, a hoodie bearing the all-caps phrase "sex symbol", and knee-high boots.
-On the main stage, Perry wore a champagne "boudoir-inspired" outfit that resembled the Jean-Paul Gaultier pink conical-bra corset made for American singer and record producer Madonna.
-The "part-avant garde" gown was designed by Judassime, and her choker featured an "oversized silver ring detail" customized by Zana Bayne.
+Katy Perry enters the Werk Room in an all-black punk ensemble that resembles fetish wear.
+Her outfit includes sunglasses, a hoodie bearing the words "sex symbol", and knee-high boots.
+On the main stage, Perry wears a champagne "boudoir-inspired" outfit that resembles the Jean-Paul Gaultier pink conical-bra corset made for American singer-and-record producer Madonna.
+The "part-avant garde" gown was designed by Judassime.
+Perry's choker features an "oversized silver ring detail" that was customized by Zana Bayne.

-For the runway presentation: Acacia Forgot wore a white catsuit with a grumpy snowman helmet, Arrietty presented a white mermaid dress, dripping in blood with an arrowed mask, with Crystal Envy dressed as a porcelain doll, which revealed a cracked skull as her mask.
-Hormona Lisa wore a black and white gown with a helmet resembling a skunk, Jewels Sparkles showcased an Ariana Grande-inspired blue tulle gown with a masquerade piece, meanwhile Joella had an outer space-inspired illusion catsuit including a crescent moon disc, and Kori King wore a black feathered gown with a train, wearing a raven mask.
+For the runway presentation, Acacia Forgot wears a white catsuit with a grumpy snowman helmet and Arrietty presents a white mermaid dress, dripping in fake blood, with an arrowed mask.
+Crystal Envy dresses as a porcelain doll; her outfit reveals a mask that resembles a cracked skull.
+Hormona Lisa wears a black-and-white gown and a helmet resembling a skunk, and Jewels Sparkles showcases an Ariana Grande-inspired blue tulle gown with a masquerade piece.
+Joella wears an outer-space-inspired illusion catsuit depicting a crescent-moon disc, and Kori King wears a black feathered gown with a train, wearing a raven mask.

-Lana Ja'Rae dressed as her cat Gouda featuring a stoned catsuit with a cat mask, Lexi Love appeared as an astronaut suit resembling the Moonman statue from the MTV Video Music Awards, with Lucky Starzzz carrying a pizza box and wore a pizza-inspired catsuit, with Lydia B Kollins wearing a silver stone dress over a black catsuit and a totem mask.
-Lastly, Onya Nurve wore a beauty supply mask and a black decorated dress with a red-orange train, Sam Star wore a rainbow one-shoulder gown and a beaded cloud mask, and Suzie Toot wore a tuxedo mini dress with a custom-made coin shield.
+Lana Ja'Rae dresses as her cat Gouda, wearing a stoned catsuit with a cat mask.
+Lexi Love appeared in an astronaut suit that resembles the Moonman statue in the MTV Video Music Awards.
+Lucky Starzzz carries a pizza box and wears a pizza-inspired catsuit, and Lydia B Kollins wears a silver-stone dress over a black catsuit and a totem mask.
+Onya Nurve wears a beauty supply mask and a black, decorated dress with a red-orange train.
+Sam Star wears a rainbow, one-shoulder gown and a beaded cloud mask, and Suzie Toot wears a tuxedo mini-dress with a custom-made coin shield.